 - ETA\CENTRAL: Defines the outer limit of the "central region" if DEF\TAGJET = 2.
 For other values of DEF\TAGJET the "central region" is defined by the rapidity values of the two tagging jets.
 Default is 2. - PTMIN\TAG\1: Minimum transverse momentum for harder tagging jet.
 Default is 20 GeV. - PTMIN\TAG\2: Minimum transverse momentum for softer tagging jet.
 Default is 20 GeV. - HARD\CENTRAL: If set to true an additional jet is required within the central region.
 Default is false. - PTMIN\CENTRAL: Minimum transverse momentum for the additional hard jet in the central region if PTMIN\CENTRAL = true.
-Default is 20 GeV. - SINGLE\DECAYJET: If set to true phase space points with one less jet in the final state are allowed, compared to the default behaviour, where two jets are required from the hadronic decay (plus two tagging jets for the VBF processes).
-This switch can only be used for hadronically decaying W-bosons and with LOPROCESS\PLUS\JET set to false in vbfnlo.dat.
-Default is false. - QSQAMIN\ZDEC: Minimal photon virtuality of hadronically decaying $\gamma/Z$ .
-This technical cut regularizes the divergency in the real emission part for processes with hadronically decaying Z bosons.
-Default is 100 GeV.
+Default is 20 GeV. - VBFCUTS\ALWAYS: Usually the VBF cuts are only applied for VBF processes.
+With VBFCUTS\ALWAYS = true, the VBF cuts are applied to the semileptonic diboson and triboson production processes as well, as they supplement the s-channel part of the electroweak V(V) jj production to the VBF processes.
+Default is false. - RECONST\HAD\V: Choose between different options for a cut on the reconstructed invariant mass of the hadronically decaying vector boson.
+All possible jet combinations are taken into account, the one which gives an invariant mass which is closest to the vector boson mass is used to apply the cut. - RECONST\HAD\V = 0: No cut on the reconstructed invariant vector boson mass. - RECONST\HAD\V = 1: Use two-jet invariant mass, tagging jets are not considered.